georgdonner/kochbuch/README.md

 ### Development server

 - `npm install` to install all required packages.
-- `npm run build` or `npm run build:watch` to transpile the frontend JavaScript for older browsers.
 - `npm start` to start the server.

 For service workers and PWAs to work properly, HTTPS is required.
 That's why all http traffic gets redirected.
 For that to work on localhost, make sure `NODE_ENV` is set to `development` before starting the server and you have a trusted *.crt* and *.key* file in the `certs` folder.